LiquidLands/Eternals/README.md

 ## Draw to an off-screen canvas

-In this example, we create an off-screen canvas, initialize an Eternal object with a blueprint, and then use the draw method to draw the eternal on the off-screen canvas.
+In this example, we create an off-screen canvas, initialize an Eternal object with a blueprint, and then use the draw method to draw the Eternal on the off-screen canvas.
 After that, you can use the off-screen canvas for further manipulations or draw it onto another canvas if needed.

 https://liquidlands.github.io/Eternals.js/offscreen_example